Dean and the M.C. and Mattie Caston Professor of Law

 Associate Dean and Professor of Law

-Most law school associate deans last only 3 to 6 years, but Leah Jackson has stayed in this position for more than 18 years.
+Most law school associate deans last only 3 to 6 years, but Leah Teague has stayed in this position for more than 18 years.
 She followed in the footsteps of her father and brother and attended Baylor University and Baylor Law School.
 After earning her J.D. cum laude in 1985, she entered private practice with the Waco law firm of Naman Howell Smith & Lee, P.C., where she practiced for almost five years in the firm's business section.
 Her primary interest and focus was tax planning.
-Jackson has been the primary tax professor at Baylor for her entire tenure.
+Teague has been the primary tax professor at Baylor for her entire tenure.
 She teaches the second-year required Basic Tax and Accounting for Lawyers course, and she teaches Individual Taxation and Partnership Taxation.
 Until recently she also taught Corporate Taxation giving her a teaching load that is equivalent to that of a full-time professor at many other law schools.
 She is the former chair for the Texas Women in Higher Education, Inc., and is an appointed member of the Network Executive Board of the American Council on Education's Office of Women in Higher Education.
 She is an elected member of the Texas Bar Foundation and a past president of the Waco McLennan County Bar Association and the Midway Education Foundation.
 She is an alumnae of the Leadership Texas and Leadership America programs.

 Director of Legal Research, Associate Director of the Law Library, and Professor of Law

 Matt Cordon serves as the director of legal research and associate director of the law library at Baylor Law School.
 He is heavily involved in teaching Legal Analysis, Research, and Communications and Advanced Legal Research.
 Along with Professor Brandon Quarles, he is the coauthor of Researching Texas Law

 (2d ed.
 2008) and Specialized Topics in Texas Legal Research